Key Facts and Figures

 - Facility-level data covering largest emitters (usually over 25,000 MTCO2e)

-- More than 8,000 facilities report emissions, covering approximately 50 percent of total U.S. emissions
+- Approximately 7,600 facilities report direct emissions, covering approximately 50 percent of total U.S. emissions

 - Annual data available are available for 2010 onward